mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/01-impl_multiplication.md

 Although we could be smart and reduce the number of loops by choosing the smaller one to be the multiplier, the number of additions always grows linearly with the size of the multiplier.
-Ignoring the effect of the multiplicand, this behavior is called linear-scaling, which is often denoted as \\(\mathcal{O}(n)\\).
+Ignoring the effect of the multiplicand, this behavior is called linear scaling, which is often denoted as \\(\mathcal{O}(n)\\).

 #### Can we do better?

 We have learned that multiplication by powers of 2 can be easily realized by the left shift operator `<<`.
-Since every integer can be written as sum of powers of 2, we may try to compute the necessary products of the multiplicand with powers of 2 and sum them up.
+Since every integer can be written as a sum of powers of 2, we may try to compute the necessary products of the multiplicand with powers of 2 and sum them up.
 We shall do an example: `11 * 3`.
 ```python